gowthamnataraj/random-color-generator/README.md

 - **App.css:** The CSS styles associated with the extension's user interface.
 - **index.tsx:** The entry point of the extension, responsible for rendering the App component.

-## Contributing

-Contributions to the Random Color Palette Generator extension are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## License

-This extension is released under the [MIT License](LICENSE).